MK-1379/MK-1379/README.md

 - ⚡ Fun fact: ...
 -->
 # 💫 About Me:
-"Passionate software developer with experience in Java, HTML, CSS, JS, SQL.
+Passionate software developer with experience in Java, HTML, CSS, JS, SQL.
 I enjoy building scalable and efficient solutions, contributing to open-source projects, and exploring new technologies.
-Always eager to learn and collaborate on innovative projects."
+Always eager to learn and collaborate on innovative projects.

 # 💻 Tech Stack: